B-Day Baddie: Emily B Celebrates 39th Birthday Coupled Up With Fabolous

 Emily B Turns 39

 The beautiful Emily Bustamante is celebrating her 39th year around the sun and who else did she spend her B-Day with?
 Her boo of course.
 Emily shared a few flicks of her birthday night on her IG stories.
-First Fabolous, her boo, posted a shout to her Queen.
+Fabolous posted this shoutout to his Queen on IG:

 Happy Birthday my Love 🖤